dorajy8/Runtime-Space-Complexity-in-Financial-Signal-Processing/README.md

 This project implements a high-performance market data processing pipeline in Python.
 It demonstrates the differences in algorithmic complexity between a Naive approach ($O(N)$) and an Optimized Windowed approach ($O(1)$).
 It also explores system-level optimizations like Generator Streaming to minimize memory footprint.

 ## File Structure
 FileDescription:

-data_loader.py Handles CSV parsing, Dataclass creation, and Generator streaming.
+data_loader.py handles CSV parsing, Dataclass creation, and Generator streaming.

-models.py Defines the immutable MarketDataPoint (frozen dataclass) and Strategy interface.
+models.py defines the immutable MarketDataPoint (frozen dataclass) and Strategy interface.

-strategies.py Implements NaiveMovingAverageStrategy and WindowedMovingAverageStrategy.profiler.py and measures Runtime and Peak Memory using timeit and memory_profiler.
+strategies.py implements NaiveMovingAverageStrategy and WindowedMovingAverageStrategy.profiler.py and measures Runtime and Peak Memory using timeit and memory_profiler.

-reporting.py Generates plots (matplotlib) and the markdown complexity report.
+reporting.py generates plots (matplotlib) and the markdown complexity report.

 main.py runs ingestion, strategies, and profiling.